-Create HA tables using the REGION_REPLICATION keyword with the HBase shell.
+Create HA tables using the HBase shell using the REGION_REPLICATION keyword.
 Valid values are 1, 2, and 3, indicating the total number of copies.
 The default value is 1.

 The following example creates a table named t1 that is replicated to one secondary replica: